jakublaz/Clinic/README.md

-# This is a program I have deleoped using Rest and C# web api.
+# This is a program I have deleoped using React and C# web api.

 ## It's goal is to operate the clinic, it was written for univercity class.
 Lower are the requirements.